-A CYCLING campaign, Women on Wheels, has been launched by the Transport for Greater Manchester (TfGM) and is intended to encourage women to get on their bikes and become active cyclists.
+A WOMEN on Wheels campaign has been launched to encourage women to get on their bikes and become active cyclists.

 Manchester’s transport bosses are determined to see more women get on their bikes in a bid to make the city a cycling hotspot.

-The Women on Wheels’ cycling celebration is running throughout March and is linked to International Women’s Day, on 8 March.
+The Women on Wheels’ cycling celebration is running all month linked to International Women’s Day, on March 8.

 Even though more and more women are using their bikes as a mean of transport, men made three times as many cycle trips as women in 2015.

-Transport for Greater Manchester (TfGM) are determined to change that statistic and want to see 1 in 10 journeys taken on two wheels.
+Transport for Greater Manchester (TfGM) is determined to change that statistic and want to see 1 in 10 journeys taken on two wheels.

 TfGM’s active travel officer Amanda Pickard, said: “We are looking to get as many women cycling as men in order to achieve our target of 10 per cent of all trips made by bike.